dbernhard-0x7CD/CookieBlock-Consent-Crawler/crawler/README.md

     `logs/`: Target directory for log files.

-    `run_consent_crawl.py`: This script forms the entry point for the crawler that makes use of the OpenWPM framework, which retrieves cookies, cookie categories, and builds a SQLite3 database storing this data.
+    `run_consent_crawl_uc.py`: This script forms the entry point for the crawler that makes use of the Selenium library to instrument a real browser.
+This crawler retrieves cookies, cookie categories, and builds a SQLite3 database from the collected data.

     `run_presence_crawl.py`: Efficient crawl that only utilises the python requests library.